forcedotcom/salesforcedx-vscode/packages/salesforcedx-vscode-apex-debugger/README.md

     --------> ownerId
     ```
 * When you perform a SOQL query for variables from the EntityDefinition table, your results include the `durableId` even if you don’t explicitly `SELECT` that variable.

+### ISV Customer Debugger Considerations
+* You can debug only sandbox orgs.
+* You can debug only one customer at a time.
+However, if you purchase Apex Debugger licenses, you can debug multiple customers at once.
+An Apex Debugger license also lets you debug in your sandboxes and scratch orgs.
+* When you click Return to subscriber overview, your debugging session terminates.
+Stay logged in to your subscriber’s org while you debug, and return to your LMO only when you’re done debugging.

 ## Resources
 * Visual Studio Code Docs: [Debugging](https://code.visualstudio.com/docs/editor/debugging)